-I have always enjoyed teaching as a natural outlet for my engagement in linguistics and languages.
+I have always enjoyed teaching and engaging students, and I have experience teaching linguistics to undergraduates, adult (post-degree) learners and high school students, both in the US and in Indonesia.
 Here is a brief statement about my general teaching philosophy.

 My teaching interests span a range of topics, including: